Frequently Asked Questions

 Cancellations or rescheduling requests made within 48 hours of your lesson cannot be refunded or rescheduled.
 This is because that time has been reserved specifically for you—our instructors are committed to being there, and our horses still require care whether or not the lesson takes place.

 If notified more than 48 hours in advance, rescheduling a makeup lesson is dependent on staff, horse, and facility availability.
 We will do our best to accommodate your request but cannot guarantee another time will be available.
-All rescheduled lessons must take place within the same month of the original lesson.
+All rescheduled lessons must take place within the same month of the original lesson and be confirmed within 2 days of the original lesson.

 Missed group lessons are not able for rescheduling.
 Since group lessons are held in a group setting, we’re unable to accommodate reschedules or make-up sessions.
 We appreciate your understanding and look forward to seeing you whenever you’re able to attend.